Catherine0307/STA380-2nd-Part.Project/Data/README.md

-# THese are the dataset we used for the assignment.
+# These are the dataset we used for the assignment.